44 Things NEVER to Do on a Cruise Ship

 Never skimp on tipping

 Tipping is somewhat of a controversial topic.
 Some passengers feel like the suggested tip amounts are too high and that cruise lines should simply pay the staff more.
 Others see a hard-working staff that is there to make your vacation more comfortable and deserve recognition.
 No matter your view, you shouldn’t skimp on tipping the staff.
-If you can afford to take the cruise, you can afford the gratuity.
+If you can afford to take the cruise, you can afford the automatic gratuity.

 Never climb or sit on the railing